 - One course in literature after 1900

 Students may take no more than three 500-level courses.
-Creative writing courses (including up to six hours of thesis guidance) may total no more than 15 hours.
+Creative writing courses (including up to six (6) credit hours of thesis guidance) may total no more than 15 credit hours.

-The student must demonstrate proficiency in a language other than English.
-The language requirement must be satisfied before the thesis can be defended.
+Students must demonstrate proficiency in a language other than English.
 (See the Graduate Program Guidelines for more information.)

 Admission to Candidacy